British Airways cancels mainland China flights until end of March

-LONDON, Feb 10 (Reuters) - British Airways said on Monday all its flights to mainland China had been cancelled until the end of March as the government continues to advise against all but essential travel to the country due to an outbreak of coronavirus.
+LONDON (Reuters) - British Airways said on Monday all its flights to mainland China had been canceled until the end of March as the government continues to advise against all but essential travel to the country due to an outbreak of coronavirus.

 Last month British Airways suspended flights to Beijing and Shanghai until the end of February.